AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 ```

 This renderer is useless, as it has no symbol.
 An appropriate symbol (as discussed below)
-needs to be provided for the appropriate geometry type of the feature being symbolized.
+needs to be provided to match the geometry of the feature being symbolized.

 ### Unique Value Renderer:
 Similarly, the minimal (although useless) unique value renderer is:
 ```
 {
   "type": "uniqueValue"
 }